Price

 1. TRANSPORTATION: This is not a physically demanding journey; however, traveling can be difficult, with long drives and poor road conditions at times.
 Despite this, most clients feel that the diversity of the African landscape, countries, culture and wildlife are all well worth the experience.
 We use a comfortable and safe air-conditioned touring vehicle for the long drives

-2. YELLOW FEVER: According to the WHO and CDC, there is no risk of yellow fever in Botswana.
-It is compulsory to show a valid Yellow Fever vaccination certificate if you are traveling to Botswana from a Yellow Fever endemic country, or have recently traveled to a Yellow Fever endemic country (with entry stamps in your passport), including the following countries (but not limited to): Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo, Democratic Republic of the Congo, Republic of the Cote d’Ivoire (Ivory Coast) Equatorial Guinea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Zambia, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Rwanda, São Tomé and Príncipe, Senegal, Sierra Leone, Somalia, Sudan, Tanzania, Togo, Uganda, Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, Venezuela.**We advise all travelers to Botswana who are coming from one of the above countries, or who have visited them in the last 10 years, to be prepared with a Yellow Fever vaccination certificate or letter from your doctor with proof of vaccination.
+2. YELLOW FEVER: According to the WHO and CDC, there is no risk of Yellow Fever in Botswana.
+It is compulsory to show a valid Yellow Fever vaccination certificate if you are traveling to Botswana from a Yellow Fever endemic country or have recently transited through a Yellow Fever endemic country.
 Yellow Fever inoculations need to be administered at least 10 days prior to your entry into the country.
 Border officials in Botswana have been strictly enforcing these requirements.
-Travelers without the correct documentation run the risk of being denied entry, and will not be able to continue with the tour.
-(Any additional travel expenses will be on your own account.) ** This means you should either skip the Zambian side of Victoria Falls or get a Yellow Fever Vaccination.
+Travelers without the correct documentation run the risk of being denied entry.
+This means you should either skip the Zambian side of Victoria Falls or get a Yellow Fever Vaccination.

 Group Leader Description

-All GEEO/G Adventures group trips are accompanied by one of G Adventure’s group leaders, which they refer to as Chief Experience Officers (CEO) and an expert driver.
-All of our leaders in southern Africa are registered and licensed tourism guides, meaning they’ve studied to have a broad knowledge base of the region’s history, cultures, and wildlife, and are legally certified to lead/guide tours in the regions visited.
-Most of our leaders in the region are from South Africa, though it may be possible that you’ll have a leader from another country in the southern African region.
-As the group manager and leader, the aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
-They will provide information on the places where we are traveling, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
-He/she will take care of the small things so you can concentrate on enjoying your adventure.
+All GEEO/G Adventures group trips are accompanied by one of G Adventure’s group leaders, which they refer to as Chief Experience Officers (CEO), and an expert driver.
+All of our leaders in Southern Africa are registered and licensed tourism guides, meaning they have a broad knowledge base of the region’s history, cultures, and wildlife, and are legally certified to lead/guide tours in the regions visited.
+Most of our leaders in the region are from South Africa, though it may be possible that you’ll have a leader from another country in the Southern African region.
+The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
+They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues, and introduce you to our local friends.
+Our itineraries often have plenty of free time to explore on your own.
+We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting.
 In addition, as an integral part of the team, your driver is skilled and experienced driver who has intimate knowledge of the vehicle and routes traveled.
-We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting.

 Fitness Level